aws-amplify/docs/docs/lib/analytics/fragments/android/getting-started/20_installLib.md

 Expand Gradle Scripts, open build.gradle (Module: app).
 You will already have configured Amplify by following the steps in the Project Setup walkthrough.

-Add Predictions by adding these libraries into the dependencies block:
+Add Analytics by adding these libraries into the dependencies block:
 ```groovy
 dependencies {
     implementation 'com.amplifyframework:core:1.0.0'